 PIN for later…

 I bought these large hanging potted petunias at a wholesale nursery in May.
 They were big and luscious, full of purple and white petunias.
-Diligently I watered and fed with an organic liquid plant food over the next weeks, enjoying the gorgeousness they added to my side porch eave.
+Diligently I watered and fed with an organic liquid plant food over the next weeks.
+I thoroughly enjoyed the gorgeousness they added to my side porch.